RosenowGroup/Hessian-eigenvectors-PCA-DNN-weights/README.md

 ## pca_analysis
 Given a principal component basis and a network, the notebook computes the trainaccuracy and loss aswell as the test accuracy when adding these components together.

+## lanczos.py
+Given a TensorFlow network, computes a chosen number of eigenvalues and eigenvectors of the Hessian matrix of the loss.